Roda JC Kerkrade: Decline (2002–2013)

 Since 1992, Roda have been in discussions with neighbours Fortuna Sittard, as well as MVV and VVV, with a view to merging to form a new club, named FC Limburg.
 A statement of intent was published by Roda and Fortuna in November 2008 and in early 2009 financial backing was found for the scheme.
 All these attempts, however, floundered.

 In 2008, the club gained its final notable success by reaching the KNVB Cup final.
 In the final, opponent and home side Feyenoord proved to be too strong, winning 2–0.
 One year later, the two teams met again in De Kuip for the final round of the 2008–09 Eredivisie season.
 Roda JC needed a win to avoid direct relegation, and against all odds, Roda JC defeated Feyenoord to qualify for the promotion/relegation play-offs.
 Roda eventually won the play-offs, defeating Cambuur in a penalty shoot-out.

 In 2010, the club added "Kerkrade" to its name, so the new full name of the sports club is now Roda JC Kerkrade.
 This was one of the conditions set by the municipality of Kerkrade, in return for their sponsorship.

 Roda JC finished in 16th position in the 2012–13 Eredivisie season and were therefore again forced to participate in the play-offs.
 The Coal Miners came out victorious again after a late free-kick winner by Mark-Jan Fledderus against Sparta Rotterdam, extending the club's stay at the highest level for another season.

-Relegations and Eerste Divisie (2014–2018)
+Relegations, Eerste Divisie and turmoil (2014–2019)

 Roda JC finished 18th in the 2013–14 Eredivisie and were relegated in May 2014, ending a 41-year period of football at the highest national level.
 However, they bounced back from the Eerste Divisie on their first attempt after defeating NAC after extra time in a promotion/relegation play-off final.

-In January 2017, Dubai-based Swiss-Russian businessman Aleksei Korotaev took a minority interest in the club and brought former French international Nicolas Anelka with him in an advisory role.
-After Korotaev was jailed for alleged fraud in Dubai later that year, Anelka became not involved with the club anymore.